eventnetusa/eventnet/src/_vip/pr-activations.md

       PR agencies have brand stories to tell and we help turn those stories into large newsworthy events.
-We stage and manage the event so you can focus on media opportunities, feeling confident that the behind-the-scenes is covered.
+We stage and manage the event so you can focus on media opportunities, feeling confident that behind-the-scenes is covered.
     single_image_block:
       single_image_path:
     double_image_block: